slu4coder/Minimal-UART-CPU-System/README.md

   ● Source code of the minimal operating system MinOS and several demos and games

-  ● Cross-assembler 'asm.exe' running on Windows to comfortably write, assemble and upload your own software
+  ● Cross-assembler 'asm.exe' running on Windows (or Python) to comfortably write, assemble and upload your own software

 TECHNICAL SPECIFICATION:

-  ● Comparable to Altair 8800 or Apple 1
+  ● Processing power (approx. 0.5Mips @ 3,6864MHz) comparable to C64 or Apple II

   ● Clear(est?) and simple(st? – you judge!) design for fun and education